WoWRoster/uniadmin/readme.txt

-    Finally all html moved into themes and out of php code Made the pie charts smaller on the stats page Removed uploaded and status idication when no logo's are uploaded Added meta tag the prevents IE from showing the image toolbar [!]
+    Finally all html moved into themes and out of php code Made the pie charts smaller on the stats page Removed uploaded and status idication when no logo's are uploaded Added meta tag that prevents IE from showing the image toolbar [!]
 Moved URL detection to include/uniadmin.php
 [!]
 Simplified module detection and inclusion in index.php [!]
 Changed $uniadmin->debug() to $uniadmin->error()
 [!]
 Changed some calls in $uniadmin that used $uniadmin to $this [!]
 Changed $uniadmin->ls() to be able to not traverse directories if needed [!]
-Moved interface.php to modules dir, interface.php still exists in the root, but includes index.php and sets
-$_GET['p'] = 'interface';
+Moved interface.php to modules dir, interface.php still exists in the root, but includes index.php and sets $_GET['p'] = 'interface';
 [!]
 Changed uniadmin config text strings in locale files
     Using "title|tootip" format now
 [!]
 Changed menu generation to give more variables so menu can be styled easily in themes